7 Facts from our African Ancestry Review

-The MatriClan test kit can be used by both men and women.
-The test analyzes mitochondrial DNA (mtDNA), which is inherited exclusively through the mother’s side. mtDNA remains the same through the maternal lineage (grandmother, great-grandmother, etc).
+The MatriClan test kit can be taken by both men and women.
+The test analyzes mitochondrial DNA (mtDNA), which is inherited exclusively through the mother’s side. mtDNA remains the same through the maternal lineage (grandmother, great-grandmother, etc.).
 Therefore, these results can be shared with family members without the need of taking additional tests.

 If the results are Non-African, the company can only determine a broad area of origin.
 In these cases, European, Asian, Middle Eastern, or Indigenous American origin can be determined.

 Review of African Ancestry PatriClan Test Kit ($299)

 The PatriClan test kit can only be used by men.
 The DNA test analyzes the Y chromosome, which men inherit from their fathers.
 Certain Y chromosome markers are specific to African countries and ethnic tribes, which allows for ancestral determination.

 Like the MatriClan test kit, results from the PatriClan test are the same for any member within the paternal lineage.
 Women can also determine their paternal lineage by having a male relative from their father’s side take the PatriClan test.

 According to its website, the PatriClan test identifies African heritage for 65% of customers.
 Like the MatriClan test kit, non-African ancestries are also included in the reporting.
 Y chromosome haplogroups are not provided.